AlaaLab/pathologist-in-the-loop/README.md

 ## Preparing Data

-For creating your own dataset, simply dump all of your images into a directory with ".jpg", ".jpeg", or ".png" extensions.
-If you wish to train a class-conditional model, name the files like "mylabel1_XXX.jpg", "mylabel2_YYY.jpg", etc., so that the data loader knows that "mylabel1" and "mylabel2" are the labels.
+To adapt the code for your own dataset, simply place all of your images into a directory with ".jpg", ".jpeg", or ".png" extensions.
+If you wish to train a class-conditional model, name the files using the following format: "mylabel1_XXX.jpg", "mylabel2_YYY.jpg", etc., and the data loader will recognize "mylabel1" and "mylabel2" as labels.
 Subdirectories will automatically be enumerated as well, so the images can be organized into a recursive structure (although the directory names will be ignored, and the underscore prefixes are used as names).

 The images will automatically be scaled and center-cropped by the data-loading pipeline.
 Simply pass --data_dir path/to/images to the training script, and it will take care of the rest.